Fire department rescues two people from White River

-ANDERSON – The Anderson Fire Department rescued to people from the White River on Tuesday.
+ANDERSON — The Anderson Fire Department rescued two people from the White River on Tuesday.

 Fire Chief Dave Cravens said units were dispatched at 6:36 p.m.
 Tuesday to the 2300 block of South Rangeline Road and were assisted by the Chesterfield-Union Township Fire Department.